ffund/run-my-experiment-on-geni-blog/2017-03-27-dijkstras-shortest-path-algorithm.md

 ifconfig
 ```

-to find out the name (e.g. `eth1`, `eth2`) of the interface with that IP address.
+to find out the name (e.g. `eth1`, `ens8`, etc.) of the interface with that IP address.
 Then bring down that interface with:

 <pre>
 sudo ifconfig <b>eth1</b> down